 The United States Citizenship and Immigration Services (USCIS) is a federal agency that oversees lawful immigration into the U.S. Both USCIS and the US State Department request immigrants to submit their birth certificates (translated into English) when applying for residency and visas.

 It is important to keep in mind that the format of the translated birth certificate needs to match the original document.
 One should pay attention to seals, for instance, that appear in the original because they should be in the same place across both documents.

-About the certification mentioned before, this will also be required.
-The certified copy of the document has to be printed on the letterhead of the language services organization.
+You need a certified translated document for this. .
+The language service provider prints the certified copy of the document on their letterhead.
 The certification letter needs to be attached and it has to include original signatures.

 The quality of the presented documents is also relevant.
 For example, translation can not be handwritten, it must be typed.
-Application processes can be delayed due to poor-quality documents.
+Poor-quality documents easily (and significantly) delay application processes .
 Submitting documents that do not comply with the USCIS requirements might even lead to additional costs.

 The personal information that the USCIS needs to find in the birth certificate includes:

 - Full name

 - A seal verifying that it is an official record from the issuing office

 How Much Does It Cost to Translate a Birth Certificate?